garoller/git-tutorial/README.md

 >> git clone https://github.com/your-username/git-tutorial.git
 ```

-this creates a new directory at the current location.
+This creates a new directory at the current location.
 For example, if I type:

 ```
 >> pwd